awsdocs/incident-manager-user-guide/doc_source/incident-lifecycle.md

 ## Alerting and engagement<a name="alerting-engagement"></a>

 The alerting and engagement phase of the incident lifecycle focuses on bringing awareness to incidents within your applications\.
 This phase begins before an incident is ever detected and requires a deep understanding of your applications\.
 You can use Amazon CloudWatch metrics to monitor data about the performance of your applications\.
-For more information, see [Using Metrics]() in the CloudWatch user guide\.
+For more information, see [Using CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) in the *Amazon CloudWatch User Guide*\.
 After you've set up monitoring for your applications, you can begin alerting on metrics that stray outside the historical norm by using CloudWatch alarms\.
-To learn more about monitoring best practices, see [Monitoring](incident-response.md#incident-response-monitoring) in the incident preparedness section of this user guide\.
+To learn more about monitoring best practices, see [Monitoring](incident-response.md#incident-response-monitoring)\.

 Now that you are monitoring for incidents in your applications, you can define an incident *response plan* to use during an incident\.
 To learn more about creating response plans, see [Response plans](response-plans.md)\.
 Amazon EventBridge events or CloudWatch Alarms can automatically create an incident using with response plans as the template\.
 To learn more about incident creation, see [Incident creation](incident-creation.md)\.